sagan/simplegoproxy/README.md

 The target urls are encrypted using "key" flag value as the cryptographic key.
 If you change the key, all previously generated entrypoint urls will be inaccessible.

-### Response authorization
+### Request authentication

-If "URL encryption" is used and the `_sgp_respass=uass:pass` parameter is set.
-The returned http response of Simplegoproxy will require http basic authorization using specified username & password.
+If the `_sgp_auth=uass:pass` parameter is set, the request to the entrypoint url will require http access authentication using specified username & password.

+Note only the encrpyted form entrypoint url can be used if the `_sgp_auth` parameter is set.

+By default it uses [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+If `_sgp_authmode` (bitwise flags integer) is set to `1`, it will use [digest access authentication](https://en.wikipedia.org/wiki/Digest_access_authentication).

 ### Response encrpytion